“When people approach me about my films it is usually to tell me how much they hate them.” – Michael Winterbottom, Born Mar. 29, 1961.

 Their opinion doesn't matter – but their response very much does.

-Don't just let fans find you at their leisure.
+Don't just let people find you at their leisure.
 Collect them.
 Gather them.
 Put them in groups and on lists.
 Make sure you're publishing pretty much directly to them and give them a way to interact with you and each other.

-They are an insulator.
+Because they are an insulator.
 They are a protective shield.
 They can basically act as a counterpoint to give you perspective on how untrue the hater's opinions are.

 And when you do get a hater in the midst of that crowd of true fans, they defend you.
 And the hater's bile pushes them closer to you than they were before.
 It's no longer them vs. you.
 It's them vs. US.